melchiorhering/Big-Data/README.md

    - Select the project folder and click on the `Open` button.
    - A new window will open, and the devcontainer will start building.
 This might take a few minutes.

+Please note that starting up the container for the first time may take a while as it needs to download and install all the necessary components.

 Now, you're running your project inside a devcontainer in Visual Studio Code!

 ## Tools Used